generate/generate-contributing/templates/contributing.md

 ### Closing issues

-The original poster or the maintainer's of <%= ask("name") %> may close an issue at any time.
+The original poster or the maintainers of <%= ask("name") %> may close an issue at any time.
 Typically, but not exclusively, issues are closed when:

 - The issue is resolved
 - The project's maintainers have determined the issue is out of scope